TylerYang/leetcode/README.md

 * 16. 3Sum Closest(2)
 * 17. Letter Combinations of a Phone Number(1)
 * 18. 4Sum => kSum(3)
+* 19. Remove Nth Node From End of List(2) corner case

 For now only implement in two languages: Java and JavaScript.